Pseudo-Equilibria, or: How to Stop Worrying About Crypto and Just Analyze the Game: Pseudo-Nash in Games that Involve Cryptography

 \begin{proof} Let $U_i(\sigma_i,\sigma_{-i})$ be the utility random variable ensemble of player $i$ when players playing strategy $\sigma_i$ in $\idealGame$.
 Similarly, let $U_i(s_i,s_{-i})=\ensembleU{U_i}{(s^*_i,s^*_{-i})}$ be the utility random variable ensemble of player $i$ when players playing strategy $s_i$ in $\realGame$.
 For ease of notation, we always use $\sigma$ to denote strategy profiles in $\idealGame$ and $s$ for strategy profiles in $\realGame$.

-We will prove the theorem by contradiction.
-Suppose that $s$ is not a pseudo-equilibrium in $\realGame$.
-By \Cref{def: computationalPseudo}, this means that there exists a player $i$ and unilateral deviation $\hs_i\in\cN^\Pi$ in $\realGame$ such that $\neg(U_i(s_i,s_{-i}) \compEmpDom U_i(\hs_i,s_{-i}))$, let $\hs=(\hat{s}_i, s_{-i})$.
+We prove the theorem by contradiction.
+Suppose that $s=(s_1,\ldots,s_n)$ is not a computational pseudo-Nash equilibrium in $\realGame$.
+By \Cref{def: computationalPseudo}, this implies there exists a player $i$ and unilateral deviation $\hs_i\in\cN^\Pi$ in $\realGame$ such that the utility ensemble of $s$ does not computationally mean dominate the utility ensemble of the deviation, $\neg(U_i(s_i,s_{-i}) \compEmpDom U_i(\hs_i,s_{-i}))$, let $\hs=(\hat{s}_i, s_{-i})$.
 This means that strategy $\hs_i$ has observably better utility for player $i$.
 Towards the contradiction, we will show that if such a strategy exists in the real game $\realGame$ then there exists a strategy in the ideal game $\idealGame$ that also has observably better utility.
 By definition, this implies that $\sigma$ is not a pseudo-equilibrium profile.